orbitalquark/textadept/doc/manual.md

 * Defining the [colors][] and [text display settings][] (styles) used in syntax highlighting.
-* Assigning colors to various UI elements such as the caret, selections, margin markers, and call tips.
+* Assigning colors to various UI elements such as the caret, text selections, margin markers, and documentation popups.
 * Specifying what symbols to use for margin markers and how to display visual elements like the brace match indicator and snippet placeholders.